vividcab/MAAProjectTemplateFromM9A/docs/en_us/develop/Notes-Before-Development.md

 ### Automatically Format Code Using Pre-commit Hooks

 <a id="pre-commit-hooks"></a>

+> [!NOTE]
+>
+> In actual collaboration, when developing in vscode, after installing the recommended plugin, automatic formatting can basically be completed, so this part can be skipped.

 1. Ensure that Python and Node environments are installed on your computer.